 Kokopelli Trails in Utah goes to the Top of the World, which is halfway between Grand Junction and Moab.
 Check out my YouTube channel to see my videos.

 “My automotive background allows me to have a forty-two year old truck, modify it for this kind of off-road travel, maintain it, and make repairs in the field.”

 What are some of your strategies for driving off-road?

 Drive extremely slow and you need a good spotter.
 Someone needs to get out and lead you in the right direction.
 Also, try to keep your vehicle as level as possible.
 Be prepared.
 I have a winch on the front and rear of my rig.
 I carry spare parts, a spare tire, and spare tools.

 Working for an automotive manufacturer, I know this powertrain well and have a good idea of what spare parts to pack if something in the modern powertrain were to fail in the middle of nowhere.

 In Canyonlands National Park we were about eight hours away from the visitor’s center.
 It was only about fifty miles, but we were driving about three miles per hour.
 In a place like that, you can’t walk out and a tow truck won’t come to get you.

-My automotive background allows me to have a thirty-four year old truck, modify it for this kind of off-road travel, maintain it, and make repairs in the field.
+My automotive background allows me to have a forty-two year old truck, modify it for this kind of off-road travel, maintain it, and make repairs in the field.
 Most people might be better off sticking to the modern Dodge Power Wagons for this kind of off-road experience.

 What are your plans in the future with your Phoenix Camper?